qmacro/qmacro.github.io/_posts/2020-03-24-code-at-home.markdown

 **When and how often is this happening?**

-I'll start out by doing this regularly, on Mondays, Wednesdays and Fridays, always at the same time, from 16:00 to 17:00 (UK time).
+I'll start out by doing this regularly from 15:30 to 16:30 (UK time).
 This is so that any school work at home can be completed and out of the way during the day first.

 I'll do the first one this coming **Friday 27 March** - and have set up the live stream ready on [my YouTube channel](https://youtube.com/djadams-qmacro), so you can set a reminder for it.